aws-solutions/distributed-load-testing-on-aws/README.md

 ./run-unit-tests.sh
 ```

-**Integration Tests**: The solution provides both API integration tests and end-to-end console tests.
-For detailed instructions on running integration tests against a deployed stack, see the [integration tests README](source/integration-tests/README.md).

 ## Creating a custom build

 The solution can be deployed through the CloudFormation template available on the solution home page: [Distributed Load Testing](https://aws.amazon.com/solutions/implementations/distributed-load-testing-on-aws/).